1: Learn how to sell.

 # 29 Look for leaders.

 One good leader is worth more than 1,000 followers.
 One good leader can help you create a six figure residual income in most companies.
 Your job is to always keep your eyes and ears open for leaders.
-These people are hard to find and hard to get in, but if they make the decision to commit, they will build it big.
+These people are hard to find and hard to get in the business, but if they make the decision to join and commit, they will build it big.
 Most people are not leaders.

 # 30 Locate people with the DESIRE to work.